computexpresslink/libcxlmi/README.md

 format.
 When there are input *and* output payloads, the `_req` and `_rsp` suffixes are needed, respectively, for the payload names.
 Naturally, `memdev` and `fmapi` corresponds to the respective command set, otherwise the command belongs to the Generic Component set.
+Vendor-specific commands can use `cxlmi_cmd_vendor_specific()` passing the opcode, along with any input and/or output buffers, with their respective sizes.

 When sending any CXL command, the passed parameters, in addition to the corresponding endpoint and respective payload information, must indicate the